swensonhe/strapi-firebase-auth/README.md

 ```

 ### Step 2 - Add Service Account Key

+For security reasons we encrypt firebase config json file and save the hash to db
+so please add a KEY in the .env file `FIREBASE_JSON_ENCRYPTION_KEY` then

 Navigate to the settings page within Strapi and submit
 the `.json` [service account key file](https://firebase.google.com/docs/app-distribution/authenticate-service-account).